Garlic Chive Flowers Stir-fry

 Happy new year & Happy 1st Blogiversary!

-I went food shopping with my mom earlier this week and the freshest most beautiful vegetable I could find was flowering garlic chives.
-I know that as a wife, mom, and caretaker for my children, I have to keep myself happy and healthy with adequate sleep, exercise, and healthy foods with lots of fruits and vegetables.
-In that spirit, I decided to start the year by sharing a simple Asian vegetable recipe: Garlic Chive Flowers Stir-Fry.
-It had a little bit of bite and zesty spiciness to it because I lightly stir-fried it but an extra minute will soften it more and mellow out the zesty flavor.
+I went food shopping recently and the freshest and most beautiful vegetable I could find was flowering garlic chives.
+I decided to start the year by sharing a simple Asian vegetable recipe: Garlic Chive Flowers Stir-Fry.
+Garlic chive flowers have a little bit of bite and zesty spiciness to them.
+I lightly stir-fried them for the freshest flavor.
+But cooking them for an extra minute will soften it more and mellow out the zesty flavor.
 Tonight I plan to use the leftovers and cook it with scrambled eggs and char siu (see below for instructions).

 What are Garlic Chives?